DevCodeDiaries/Cloud-Logging-on-Kubernetes-Engine---GSP483/README.md

 ## ✅ Congratulations!
 You’ve successfully completed the lab! 😄

 ## 📝 Credit
-© Credit: DM for credit or removal request (no copyright intended) © All rights and credits for the original content belong to Google Cloud and the Google Cloud Skills Boost platform 🙏
+© Credit: DM for credit or removal request (no copyright intended).
+© All rights and credits for the original content belong to Google Cloud and the Google Cloud Skills Boost platform 🙏.

+---
-🛠️ Brought to you by: DevCode Diaries
+🛠️ Brought to you by: DevCode Diaries.
 📚 Keep learning.
 Keep building.
 Keep growing.